rrigato/architecture/aws_news/services/iam_permissions_boundry.md

 - permissions boundaries = maximum permissions the IAM entity (user/group/role) can grant to another entity it creates, does not grant permissions or affect resource based policies
-- Prevents permission chaining (entity creates an IAM user that has more permissions than the orignal entity has explicitly allowed)
+- Prevents permission chaining (entity creates an IAM user that has more permissions than the orignal entity was explicitly allowed)